MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 - Does not load data files as executable
 - Section alignment is a multiple of 0x1000 (PAGE\_SIZE).
 E.g. DRIVER\_ALIGNMENT=0x1000

-For more information about using the tool and a list of incompatible memory calls, see [Use the Device Guard Readiness Tool to evaluate HVCI driver compatibility](use-device-guard-readiness-tool.md).
+For more information about using the tool and a list of incompatible memory calls, see [Evaluate HVCI driver compatibility](use-device-guard-readiness-tool.md).

-For general information about Device Guard, see [Driver compatibility with Device Guard in Windows 10](https://techcommunity.microsoft.com/t5/Windows-Hardware-Certification/bg-p/WindowsHardwareCertification).

 For more information about the related system fundamentals security test, see [Device Guard - Compliance Test](https://docs.microsoft.com/windows-hardware/test/hlk/testref/10c242b6-49f6-491d-876c-c39b22b36abc) and [Driver Compatibility with Device Guard](https://docs.microsoft.com/windows-hardware/test/hlk/testref/driver-compatibility-with-device-guard).